kensanata/gridmapper/README.md

 a name in the text area and clicks **Join**.
 The others connect to the [Gridmapper Server](https://campaignwiki.org/gridmapper-server) and click on the map, there.

+If you want to keep it private, put a password on the second line.

 How to Save
 ===========